Update on Nebraska Extension SNAP-Ed Programming

 - Has the SNAP-Ed program officially ended in Nebraska?

-Yes.
-As of now, the Supplemental Nutrition Assistance Program–Education (SNAP-Ed) is officially ending nationally, effective September 30, 2025.
-This means Nebraska Extension will no longer deliver SNAP-Ed funded programs.
+Funding for the Supplemental Nutrition Assistance Program–Education (SNAP-Ed) is officially ending nationally, effective September 30, 2025.
+This means Nebraska Extension will need to wind down their SNAP-Ed funded programs.

 - What specific services/programs are going away?

 Many of the educational programs delivered at qualifying community sites, such as schools, senior centers, farmers markets, and food pantries, have been supported by SNAP-Ed funding.
-While Nebraska Extension will retain access to most of the curricula used, the elimination of SNAP-Ed funding means there will not be staff to deliver these programs, and no SNAP-Ed funds to support associated costs, such as travel, materials, or site-based activities.
+As the Nebraska SNAP-Ed program winds down, programming and nutrition education materials may look different in the future.

 - Will Nebraska Extension still offer food, nutrition, and health-related programs?

 Yes.
 Nebraska Extension continues to prioritize the health and well-being of Nebraskans.
-However, this work will look different with the elimination of SNAP-Ed funding.
+However, this work will look different with the wind down of SNAP-Ed programming.

 - Is Nebraska Extension leaving my county?

 Nebraska Extension continues to serve every county in Nebraska.
-While SNAP-Ed funding and programming is ending, our broader educational and outreach mission continues.
+While SNAP-Ed programming is winding down, our broader educational and outreach mission continues.

 - Was this decision due to problems with Nebraska Extension’s SNAP-Ed program?

 No. Nebraska Extension’s SNAP-Ed program has a strong record of success and community impact.
-The decision to remove SNAP-Ed was made at the federal level and does not reflect program quality or outcomes.
-The federal decision eliminates SNAP-Ed nationwide.
+The decision to eliminate SNAP-Ed funding was made at the federal level and does not reflect program quality or outcomes.